About property settlement

 Taking possession of the property

-Once settlement is completed, the buyer can collect the keys from the agent and take possession of the property.
+Once settlement is completed, the buyer can collect the keys from your estate agent and take possession of the property.

 Land transfer duty (formerly stamp duty)